Shopify/ghostferry/master/_sources/tutorialcopydb.rst.txt

 We then need to create an user with the appropriate permissions for Ghostferry to connect with to perform the move with on both server.
-For this move, we neglect SSL connections to mysql and thus do not require SSL for the user.
+For this move, we neglect SSL connections to MySQL and thus do not require SSL for the user.
 In production, you may want to enable that.

 On the source server, the minimum permissions required are: